Gauthier-Gad/team/InstallVM.md

-## Make a virtual machine with VMware
+## Make a virtual machine with VMware Workstation Player 16

 ---

+I presume you already downloaded an iso image ubuntu-18.04.5-desktop-amd64.iso from here https://releases.ubuntu.com/18.04/.

+I select 6 cores and 300 Giga for the drive in linux.
+My machine is 16Go with 12 cores.

-One main problem is that your keyboard is qwerty whereas it's an azerty.
+When you try to connect, at first, one main problem is that your keyboard is qwerty whereas it's an azerty.

 If you want to change that, you need to do updates, but you need an internet connexion.